 Asian shares mixed after China eases trade tensions

-Asian shares were mixed Thursday after China moved to ease trade tensions.
+Asian shares were mixed Thursday after China and the U.S. moved to ease trade tensions.

 Investors drew encouragement from China's decision to exempt some U.S. products from a recent round of tariffs.
 Tokyo, Shanghai and Sydney advanced while Hong Kong slipped.